Jeff Koons

 It explains why people are drawn to art, and why we create it, despite its non-functionality in a functional-based world.
 It goes beyond our instincts toward progression, and taps into the more sensual faculties we possess.
 I mentioned before that it ultimately encourages the disinterestedness in the art.
 I delve into that a little more here.

-“Art is committed to that perception of the world which alienates individuals from their functional existence and performance in society”
+Art is committed to that perception of the world which alienates individuals from their functional existence and performance in society

 Lets tease this out.
-Koons’ works are kitschy, ironic, absurd — and yet he is highly acclaimed as a capital-A artist in a community that is typically regarded as high-brow, elegant and serious.
-This dissonance between what people believe art should be, versus what it is empirically has a sort of dissillutionment feel.
-It is confusing, and with its incomprehensibility comes scrutiny.
-It makes sense why his art is so controversial — his juvenile pieces feel like they are mocking the viewer, mixed with its incomprehensibiliy, subjugating the viewre to an inferior status.
-Koons destabilizes typical notions of what defines art, challenging our instinctual notions and exposing the ways they limit our worldview.
-In this regard, he is according to marcuse, freeing our sensibilities, despite its displeasing feeling.
-I kind of think of his controversy as a sort of growing pain — we are not yet used to his works.
+Arguably, Koons’ works are kitschy, ironic, absurd — and yet he is highly acclaimed as a “capital-A” artist in a community that is typically regarded as high-brow, elegant and serious.
+This dissonance between what people believe art should be, versus what it empirically is has a sort of dissillutionment feel.
+It is confusing, and with its incomprehensibility comes major, major, major scrutiny.
+And it totally makes sense — his juvenile (one might say) pieces feel like they are mocking the viewer.
+I mean he is basically laughing in our faces that he makes a giant plop of Play-Doh, a traditionally childrens toy, and sells it for millions.

-“I love the gallery, the arena of representation.
-It’s a commercial world and morality is based generally around economics, and that is taking place in the gallery.”
+I love the gallery, the arena of representation.
+It’s a commercial world and morality is based generally around economics, and that is taking place in the gallery.

 Now, I want to ask the question.
 Do you think this is the whole picture?
 Are you convinced that his Play-Doh sculpture sold for $20 million because of some sort of capitalism-fueled catharsis?
 This is a rhetorical question, because for me, I doubt it.